ZaimFeroz/Commercial-Office-Electrical-Design/README.md

 The project develops the electrical system from a 600Y/347 V main service through 208Y/120 V secondary distribution, lighting and receptacle panels, mechanical loads, motor control, and rooftop HVAC equipment.

-The completed project consists of eight coordinated electrical drawings supported by a separate Electrical Calculations & Design Basis document.
+The completed project consists of eight coordinated electrical Drawings supported by a separate Electrical Calculations & Design Basis document.

 ## Project Documents